phanhongan/ml-systems-evaluation/docs/developer/architecture.md

 - **Core RL Loop**: All core RL operations (environment interaction, reward calculation, experience storage) remain deterministic
 - **LLM Intelligence**: LLM is used only for intelligent decision-making and policy analysis
 - **Fallback Mechanisms**: Safe deterministic fallbacks for all LLM operations
-- **Comprehensive Logging**: All LLM prompts and responses are logged for auditability
+- **Complete Logging**: All LLM prompts and responses are logged for auditability
 - **Validation**: All LLM outputs are validated before use
 - **Graceful Degradation**: System continues operating even if LLM is unavailable